GenesisFR/DS1TroubleshootingGuide/README.md

 Scenario 2:

 If you were using the new version of the reg patch (the BAT one), DSMod will ask for disc 1 of LOA.
-Download and mount the mini image from the "Make DSLOAMod work on the Steam version" section.
+Download and mount the mini image from [Make DSLOAMod work on the Steam version](#make-dsloamod-work-on-the-steam-version).

 Note: setting "shadow_tex_size" higher than 256 will prevent shadows from working.